OpenMDAO/OpenMDAO-Framework/docs/complex/example.rst

 The transmission model is now complete; the next section will show how to interact with it in the Python shell.
 The engine and chassis are created in a similar manner.
-However, the engine's speed is valid only within a range 1000 to 6000 RPM, primarilly because the engine model is only valid in this range.
+However, the engine's speed is valid only within a range 1000 to 6000 RPM, primarily because the engine model is only valid in this range.
 We addressed this by adding two outputs ``overspeed`` and ``underspeed`` to warn when the engine has gone over or under the maximum or minimum RPM.